Guadalupe Island Biosphere Reserve

-Environment
+Geography

 Guadalupe Island is 36 km from north to south and 12 km at its widest.
 The island is of volcanic origin and rugged and mountainous rising to a maximum elevation of 1298 m in the north.
 The northwest coast is characterized by precipitous sea cliffs which rise to a maximum elevation of 900 m.
 The entire island is arid or semi-arid, receiving about 120 mm of precipitation annually at its southern end and somewhat more at the higher, cooler locations near its northern end.
 Most precipitation is in the winter months.
 Desert conditions are relieved by a heavy fog that blankets the higher slopes during much of the year and the fog drip which adds to the moisture available for vegetation.
 The only reliable source of fresh water on the island is one small spring located in the northeastern part of the island.
 About 100 seasonal fishermen live on the island.